arcan1s/reportabug/README.md

 * `ISSUES_URL` - issues url, in the most cases do not touch it.
 Default is `https://api.github.com/repos/$OWNER/$PROJECT/issues`.
 Available tags here are `$PROJECT`, `$OWNER`.

 This module requires `QtNetwork` module.
 To disable this module use `-DENABLE_GITHUB=0` cmake flag.

+### Send issue over GitHub using own token ###

+This module requires your access token.
+Please visit [this page](https://github.com/settings/applications) and generate a new one.
+Needed scopes are `public_repo` (or `repo` if you will use it for a private repository).
+Please keep in mind that passing the token in the clear, you may discredit your account.
+The typical POST request is

+    curl -X POST -H "Authorization: token token" -d '{"title":"A new bug","body":"Some error occurs"}' https://api.github.com/repos/owner/repo/issues

+This module requires `QtNetwork` module.
+To enable this module set up your token using `-DOWN_GITHUB_TOKEN=0` cmake flag.

 ### Send issue over GitReport ###